dan-mirescu/SpeechRecognizer/README.md

 3. Wait until the message “Speak now” is displayed
 4. Speak
 5. When the application detects that you stopped, it will show you the recognized text and auto-fill it in the select text input area.
 Auto-fill happens if “Auto send keys” is checked in the settings.

+# How to build the application
+Requirements: Visual Studio, Google account and Google cloud project with billing enabled

+1. Clone the repository on your local machine
+2. Obtain Google application credentials for the Speech-to-Text service.
+Please refer to [the beginning of "How to use the application" section](#how-to-use-the-application) for details on how to obtain the credentials.
+3. Save the credentials inside the SpeechRecognizer Visual Studio project folder (the folder containing the SpeechRecognizer.csproj file) in a file named `google-application-credentials.json`
+4. Open SpeechRecognizer.sln in Visual Studio
+5. Set SpeechRecognizer as startup project
+6. Build the solution.
+NuGet packages should be restored as part of this operation
+7. Now the application is ready to run.